David Rockefeller Bio

 Statement on the Passing of David Rockefeller

-With the deepest sadness, the Trustees and staff of the David Rockefeller Fund note the passing of our co-founder, David Rockefeller, on March 20, 2017 at 101 years of age.
-For more than 37 years, Mr. Rockefeller served as the Fund’s generous inspiration, mentor and the loving head of his family of trustees.
+With the deepest sadness, the Trustees and staff of the David Rockefeller Fund noted the passing of our co-founder, David Rockefeller, on March 20, 2017 at 101 years of age.
+For more than 37 years, Mr. Rockefeller served as the Fund’s generous inspiration, mentor, and the loving head of his family of trustees.

-Our board Chair, Michael Quattrone, said of his grandfather: “My cousins and I mourn the passing of our kind and loving grandfather, David Rockefeller, who served as model and inspiration to us, and the wider Rockefeller family.
+Our Board Chair at the time, Michael Quattrone, said of his grandfather: “My cousins and I mourn the passing of our kind and loving grandfather, David Rockefeller, who served as model and inspiration to us, and the wider Rockefeller family.
 He embodied the values of reverence for the Earth, stewardship of the arts, and service to humanity.
-He taught us to leave the world a better place than we found it through hard work, strong and diverse relationships, and generosity.
+He taught us to leave the world a better place than we found it through hard work, strong and diverse relationships, and generosity.”